Check out this fun art project for the fall that even the littlest learners can complete: Tissue paper Leaves Art.

 5. Lastly, once the leaves are dry, we cut out the leaves on that thick black line.

 Once I gave my students the directions and set up the supplies as shown, my students created their leaves independently.
 They did not need extra help from me at all.
 One BIG help is the lack of scissors at their table.
 You can see my classroom door decorated with these beautiful fall leaves.

-You can connect this art project to literacy with these books.
+You can connect this tissue paper art project to literacy with these books.